 Check the index health

-There is a wide range of subcommands available in wp vip-search health to check if your index is in sync with the database and to assist in debugging.
+There is a wide range of subcommands available in wp vip-search health to check if an index is in sync with the database and to assist in debugging.

 VIP-CLI command examples